Gândul

 Gândul (/ro/, "The Thought") is a Romanian online newspaper published in Bucharest.
 It was founded in May 2005 by Mircea Dinescu, who used to write a daily editorial called "Vorba lu' Dinescu", and Cristian Tudor Popescu, who was also the editor-in-chief until January 2008.
 Its initial circulation was about 52,000.
 In 2006, Publimedia acquired Gândul and subsequently changed the format, nameplate and design.

 Gândul ceased print publication on 8 April 2011.

-Gândul Media Network buys Gândul from Adrian Sârbu, the owner of Mediafax Group, in 2019.
+Gândul Media Network bought Gândul from Adrian Sârbu, the owner of Mediafax Group, in 2019.